ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Low Hanging Fruit: Using AI to Generate Terraform Import Blocks - <a href="https://medium.com/@marktinderholt/low-hanging-fruit-using-ai-to-generate-terraform-import-blocks-80c0f4600b91" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Multi-Tenancy Internal Developer Platform with GitOps and vCluster - <a href="https://medium.com/itnext/how-to-build-a-multi-tenancy-internal-developer-platform-with-gitops-and-vcluster-d8f43bfb9c3d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mark Tinderholt`**
+✍️ **posted by `ITNEXT`**

-<blockquote>I’ve been using Terraform for many years.
-I’ve encountered this error message more times than I can count:</blockquote>
+<blockquote>The key role of Platform Engineering teams in building a Kubernetes based Platforms.</blockquote>

 <h3>2.
 From Archery to DevOps: How Systems Thinking and the Theory of Constraints Can Transform… - <a href="https://medium.com/@alexdh359/in-todays-fast-paced-vuca-world-success-rarely-comes-from-isolated-improvements-09c048bfe1e4" target="_blank" rel="noopener noreferrer">link</a></h3>